RossMcMillan92/ITCSS-Sass-Structure/README.md

 Again, this just allows us to keep common styles between sites consistent, modular and DRY.

 ## Going further
-ITCSS is merely a way of doing things.
+ITCSS is an architecture.
 It's not a framework, syntax or technology that we need to commit to (with the exception of Sass but even that isn't necessary for ITCSS).
 It simply gives us a platform on which to easily grow STV's style codebase with minimal headaches, as we all know how incredibly messy and complex CSS can/will end up.

 This means we can lay other specific methodologies on top, as we see fit.
 Some things to look into: